 Enlist the services of a qualified insurance broker.
 A broker has experience and knowledge of the insurance market and can match your business with a policy that meets all your insurance needs.

-Dawn Daniels is a staff editor with finder.com, based out of Oregon.
+Dawn Daniels is an assistant publisher with finder.com, based out of Oregon.
 Her background includes editing more than 40 published books, including Financial Fitness: 21 Easy Exercises to Get Your Personal Finances in Shape Fast by Dr. Vi Scott.
 In her spare time, Dawn enjoys hiking ridiculous distances and collapsing in exhaustion.

 How likely would you be to recommend finder to a friend or colleague?

 Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.